SiddhanthNB/India-Covid19/README.md

 *Live Now at* https://covid19-india-streamlit.herokuapp.com/ .

+[Click here](https://github.com/SiddhanthNB/covid19-india-streamlit) to visit the repo of the site.

 [Click here](https://covidindiatracker.com/) to visit the website and [Click here](https://api.covidindiatracker.com/state_data.json) to check out the API provided.

 *Note: Packages used for visualizations include plotly, hence github's rendered blob of the notebook will not be able to show all the plots.
 To see every plots and charts